Year 6 collaborative work onto hoardings in front of the 'new build'

 At A-level, students will explore more personal themes in their work, allowing them to mature and further develop their own interests in the subject.
 Students working at this level will be encouraged to consider pursuing a further education (usually a Foundation) course - leading to a career in the Arts.

 The Art Department places great value on the extra-curricular activities we offer students at Three Rivers Academy.
 At GCSE, AS and A-level students visit various museums and galleries to experience well known pieces of Art at first hand.
-Students will also have the opportunity to take part in residential trips to European countries.
-In recent years, the Art Department has organised trips to Amsterdam, Paris and Madrid.
+KS4 & KS5 Students also have the opportunity to take part in residential trips to European countries.
+Past trips have included to tours of Amsterdam, Paris, Madrid, Berlin and -for 2019- Florence.
 We have had many successes in Art competitions including the RA Summer show, the SAATCHI School's Prize, regular winners at the Oxshott Arts & Crafts Show and a Semi-Finalist at the ARTiculate competition for public speaking about art (run by the Roche Court Educational Trust)

 At the end of the academic year, all students taking a creative GCSE or A-Level have at least one piece of work displayed in 'ArtWorkOut' our annual exhibition - including the textiles catwalk.
 Since 2012 we have been grateful to have this exhibition supported by the Riverhouse Barn in Walton-on-Thames.
 The show receives positive feedback each year and is a wonderful showcase for our students' work.